Vero882/100dop/day39_40/README.md

 *These files are pretty much all empty, except for a few with a basic class created.*

 ## Thoughts

+### Day 39
 Unfortunately, after fighting with this for two days I have yet to have any success.
 This, like many other individuals in the course have said, is the *hardest* project we've seen to date by a long shot, with very little guidance.
 The lack of any video explainations in the course material doesn't help.
 I don't want to waste too much time fighting with this project, but maybe I can return to it in the future when I understand some concepts better, and/or utilize better API resources.

+### Day 40
+I will be skipping day 40 for now as it builds from day 39.
+Including day 39 not being completed, I'm sure my Sheety API tokens are majorily used up, so I will likely be unable to do this lesson even if I tried.